uberguru/docker-ansible-template/README.md

 - update playbook.yml with your role name
 - update Dockerfile file with your role details

-You can create as many roles as your need but remember if building MSA (micro service architecture avoid making moniliths)
+You can create as many roles as your need but remember if building MSA (micro service architecture avoid making monaliths)

 build the container with
 ```